iah3/starlytics/README.md

-# Starlytics: Starcraft II Action and Winner Prediction Using a Web App
+# Starlytics: Starcraft II Action and Winner Prediction using a Web App

 Replays available at:
 ```